 One morning in February, he went to his daughter's house to find she'd already had multiple drinks that day.
 But still, he felt, her bad days seemed to be growing fewer and further between.

 It was a bad day later that month when Amy was booed onstage in the United Arab Emirates.
-"Disappointed Dubai fans say no, no, no to rehab singer," wrote Time Out Dubai.
+"Disappointed Dubai fans say no, no, no to rehab singer," read the Time Out Dubai headline.

 She also returned to the studio that month to cut a cover of "Body and Soul" for Bennett's Duets II album, which turned out to be her last recording.

 She went back to the hospital in April to be treated for detox complications and she finished the month trying to stick to her program.
 Then she was readmitted to the London Clinic on May 11, and her blood test showed high levels of potassium and glucose, which the doctor warned could lead to heart problems.
 She was back to drinking the daylight away on May 24.

 Basically, this portion of Mitch Winehouse's memoir reads like a hospital log, but as told by a distressed, attentive father.